Vanda Godsell: Personal life

 Godsell married her first husband, George Selway, an actor, in Marylebone, Middlesex in October 1954.
 The couple divorced in 1957, after two years of marriage.

 Godsell married her second husband, Alan Joseph Orchard (born 4 December 1924), in Hampstead, London, in January 1964.
 She was widowed in April 1979, after 15 years of marriage.

 Death

-Godsell was found lying naked in an empty bath at her North Kensington home on 2 April 1990, at the age of 67.
-Her body was discovered by police after neighbours, of Scrubs Lane, complained of the smell coming from her home.
-Her funeral service took place on 17 April 1990 at Mortlake Crematorium, where she was cremated.
+On 2 April 1990, Godsell was found dead at age 67, lying naked in an empty bathtub at her North Kensington home.
+Her body was discovered by police after neighbours of Scrubs Lane, complained of the putrid odor coming from her home.
+Her funeral service and cremation took place on 17 April 1990 at Mortlake Crematorium.

-The inquest into Godsell's death was held at Hammersmith Crown Court in early November 1990, and heard from her sister-in-law, Frances Atcheson, that she had been prone to drinking heavily.
-Coroner John Burton heard that her body was in such a state of decomposition that her cause of death could not be ascertained.
+The inquest into Godsell's death was held at Hammersmith Crown Court in early November 1990, and heard from her brother-in-law, Francis Atcheson, that she had been prone to drinking heavily.
+Coroner John Burton reported that her body was in such a state of decomposition that her cause of death could not be ascertained.
 Burton recorded an open verdict.